olivercarter98-sys/flask-mongo-test/README.md

 A green tick indicates all tests passed.
 A red cross indicates a failure that should be investigated before merging.

 > **Note:** A Node.js deprecation warning may appear in the Actions log relating to GitHub's internal MongoDB service container action.
-This is outside our control and does not affect the pipeline.
+This does not affect the pipeline.
 GitHub have indicated this will be resolved before June 2nd, 2026.

 ---